bradleyplaydon/alfa4c-M1/README.md

 * As the **Site owner** have good quality and lightweight images.
 * As the **Site owner** present a way to contact through a form.
 * As the **Site owner** to include a video and review.
+* As the **Site Owner** include the 4C brochure.
 #### Expectations
 ---
+* Relevant facts and figures and not that have the option to go into more depth with a read me button.
+* Easy intuitive navigation and design.
+* A responsive website for mobile devices, desktop and tablet.
+* Contact form fields work and have validate correctly.
+* 4C Brochure opens in a new tab.

 ### Features & Functionalities

 ### Wireframes